Want to know more about the details of an administrative body or advisory board? Choose the appropriate section below.

 The EA Multilateral Agreement Committee ensures that RvA satisfies the requirements of the European Regulation 765/2008 and the ISO 17011.
 Every four years the RvA is assessed by a team of about eight 'peers' in de form of a peer evaluation.

-The Director / Chief Executive is responsible for achieving the objectives of the RvA, for the strategy and policy and for the developments arising from that.
-He reports to the Supervisory Board on these matters.
+The Executive Board is responsible for achieving the objectives of the RvA, for the strategy and policy and for the developments arising from that.
+The Executive Board reports to the Supervisory Board on these matters.